GoogleCloudPlatform/healthcare/deploy/README.md

 You may wish to modify a project to add additional resources or change an existing setting.
 The `create_project.py` script can be used to also update a project.
-Listing a previously deployed project in the `--projects` flag (or setting the flag to be `"*"`), will trigger an update.
+Listing a previously deployed project in the `--projects` flag (or setting the flag to be `"*"` for all projects), will trigger an update.

-WARNING: Due to the sensitive nature of resources in these projects, most deployment update functions will run in mode "ABANDON".
+WARNING: Deployment Manager will run with deletion policy "ABANDON".
 Thus, if a resource is removed from a project, it will become unmonitored rather than deleted.
-It is the responsibility of the user to manually remove any references if they become abandoned.
+It is the responsibility of the user to manually remove stale references including IAM bindings and enabled APIs.

-TIP: Looking through the deployment manager manifests can help in finding some of the abandoned resources and their references.

 ## Deployment Manager Templates